roman-milk/roman-milk.github.io/tempted-by-tanlines.md

  The look on her face does it.
 My mother gazes up into my eyes, blowing me a kiss before beaming a huge smile, the expression melting to shock when she realises I'm coming.

  "Kiss me," she groans, head lolling back as her own climax claims her and the spasms take hold.
-Report_Story #2